MicrosoftDocs/azure-devops-docs/docs/report/analytics/what-is-analytics.md

 ![Power BI VSTS Connector Beta](../powerbi/_img/data-connector-get-data.png)

 **The VSTS connector is in beta.** The current version has performance issues when dealing with large amounts of data.
-During the beta phase, we recommend using it for small accounts.
-The production version will be optimized to work with large amounts of data.
+We recommend using it for small accounts.
+In early 2018, we will be releasing an updated version.
+That version will be optimized to work with large amounts of data.
-We plan to upgrade it to production in the early 2018.

 For more information on the Beta version of the connector, check out [Connect to VSTS with Power BI Data Connector](../powerbi/data-connector-connect.md)